DrakkarFitness/.github/profile/README.md

 ## 💡 What We’re Building

-Peak One Performance is an all-in-one experience for:
+**Peak One Performance is an all in one experience for:**

-- 🏋️ Workout tracking and performance metrics
+- 🏋️ **Smarter workout tracking with performance driven metrics**
+  Log sets, reps, and tempo with precision.
+Visualize gains and optimize your routine with data that actually matters.

-- 🍽️ Meal logging, macro tracking, and personalized goals
+- 🍽️ **Meal logging, macro tracking, and adaptive nutrition goals**
+  Easily track your food intake and hit personalized macro targets that evolve as your goals change.

-- 📈 Progress analytics that actually mean something
+- 📈 **Real progress analytics that reflect your effort**
+  No fluff or vanity metrics.
+See real time trends in strength, endurance, and body composition.

-- 📲 Real-time trainer–client communication
+- 📲 **Real time trainer client communication and updates**
+  Chat live, receive updated plans instantly, and stay fully in sync with your coach all in one place.

+- 📸 **BeFit a daily unfiltered snapshot of your fitness journey**
+  Get prompted once a day to share an honest no filter check in.
+Build accountability and celebrate the real grind.

+- 🧠 **Awakened Progression System for stat building, boss fights, and rank ascension**
+  Inspired by Solo Leveling.
+Earn stat points, evolve your profile, challenge bosses, battle your shadow, and unlock exclusive rewards.

-- 🛍️ In-app store for gear, supplements, and more
+- 🛍️ **An in app store with curated gear, supplements, and recovery tools**
+  Shop high quality essentials hand picked to support your fitness journey without ever leaving the app.

 Everything is designed to sync seamlessly across mobile and backend systems — built for scale and optimized for results.